 Each number is turned into a number symbol character.
 For example, the number seven, is Mrs. Week because there are 7 days in a week.
 The number 9 is treehouse because its shape looks like a nine.
 Times Tales teaches a “tale” or a story for each of the combination of numbers, or times tables.
 For example, when the student sees the math fact, 7x9, they would think of the story that had Mrs. Week (7) and the treehouse (9).
 This in turn would trigger the story (which kids for some reason DO NOT forget these stories) which was, “Mrs. Week went to the Treehouse to rake up 6 bags of leaves by 3 o’ clock.”
 The answer is hiding in each tale- this case, being 63.
 It really is that simple, and like I said, children do not forget their times tables by using this amazing mnemonic method.

-If you want to see Times Tales in action, you can get their free sample download which teaches 9x6, 9x7, 9x8, and 9x9 in about 15 minutes.
-There are also lots of videos on youtube from parents showing their children using the system.
-If you have kids struggling with this area, I’d say give it a try.
-Times Tales also has a 30 Day Money Back Guarantee, so it’s no risk to try.
+If you want to see Times Tales in action, you can find lots of videos on youtube from parents showing their children using this amazing memory system.
+Give Times Tales a try today!!
+You can buy risk-free with our 30 Day Money Back Guarantee!